Project: Young African Business Booster

 Host company/organization: LEAPR

-About position: YABB aims at helping rural youth across Sub-Saharan Africa to overcome unemployment and poverty.
-The model of YABB is based on training and facilitating rural youth to create their own sustainable businesses.
-Due to the pandemic, I created an E-Commerce platform called Afri-Farmers Market which aims at helping local farmers access stable market and fair prices.
-Website: yabb.org.rw Elevator pitch
+About position: At YABB, Norman helps rural youth across Sub-Saharan Africa to overcome unemployment and poverty.
+Due to the pandemic, he created an E-Commerce platform called Afri-Farmers Market which aims at helping local farmers access stable market and fair prices.
+Elevator pitch

-Norman has exciting plans after graduation.
-First, he will go to California to do a post-graduate internship for six months in animal production and commercialization of agricultural products.
-In August of 2019, he will be a Schwarzman Scholar at Tsinghua University in China, where he will study economics and business.
-After his graduate studies, he plans to return to Rwanda and start his own food processing company.
+Following graduation, Norman relocated to California to complete a post-graduate internship for six months in animal production and the commercialization of agricultural products.
+In 2019, he was a Schwarzman Scholar at Tsinghua University in China, where he studied economics and business.
+After his graduate studies and Fellowship, he plans to return to Rwanda to start his own entrepreneurial food processing company.
 “Two other EARTH students from Rwanda will start this business with me.
 We will call it ‘I Feed the World.’
 We want to train local farmers to help them increase their productivity.
 Then we will buy what they harvest and use their products for our business.
 We plan to start with peanut butter and chips.
 I really want to create jobs, share what I have learned, and improve people´s lives.”

 Norman learned about entrepreneurship when he opened a sorghum business during his second year at EARTH.
-His team faced many challenges related to the weather, which affected the production of sorghum.
-They were forced to offer farm tours to EARTH visitors in order to make enough money to pay back their loans.
-In the end, their team was even able to make a profit.
+Though his team faced unexpected challenges due to climate conditions, his team found innovative solutions, offering farm tours to EARTH visitors to raise funds and pay back their loans.
+With innovative thinking, their team was even able to make a profit at the business’s end.

 Norman is a born leader.
 He believes that people should have the initiative to act and the courage to take risks.
 He led the Scholar´s Council when he was in first year, and then became President of the student government the following year.
 “I was the first African candidate for student government at EARTH.
 People told me I would not get the votes, but I wanted to try and prove them wrong.
 I won, and this has motivated other African students to form their parties and participate in student politics.”

-Norman´s professional experience in fourth year was very rewarding.
-He chose to work in community development and go to a nearby community in Guácimo every week.
+Norman´s professional experience in his fourth year was very rewarding: he chose to work in community development and volunteer in a nearby community in Guácimo every week.

 My passion is helping people to achieve their dreams.
 I have had the opportunity to interact with eight local farmers to help them start their own business.
 I am teaching them about adding value to their products by showing them how to process chips, find a market, give a name to their business, and form associations. – Norman